Createdd/Writing/articles/MeetupReflection2017.md

 https://unsplash.com/photos/ic6CAdKfDZQ)
 Photo by louis amal on Unsplash - https://unsplash.com/photos/ic6CAdKfDZQ

-2017 comes to an end and it's time to reflect on the work I have done regarding the non-profit work.
+2017 comes to an end and it's time to reflect on the work I have done regarding non-profit work.

-As soon as I have learned the basics of programming with the help of [Free Code Camp](https://www.freecodecamp.com) I was eager to give something back.
-I figured out, that I probably can do the most when strengthening the local group of the organization, helping individuals, who are on the same path and just provide a framework of exchange for these groups of people.
+As soon as I learned the basics of programming with the help of [Free Code Camp](https://www.freecodecamp.com) I was eager to give something back.
+I figured out that I probably can do the most when strengthening the local group of the organization, helping individuals who are on the same path, and just provide a framework of exchange for these groups of people.

 Even though I am doing more than just organizing a meetup I want to focus on the [FreeCodeCamp Local Meetup in Vienna](https://www.meetup.com/Free-Code-Camp-Vienna) in this article.